junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 #### For example, DD soundtracks with DSU, and DTS soundtracks with DTS-X
 FALSE.
 You can listen to any soundtrack with any upmixer.
 Some people prefer DSU, while others prefer Neural-X. Unless you have a AVR which has restrictions due to Dolby's AVR mandate of 2018, in which case you are restricted to vendor-only upmixing.

+### 5.1.2 rear height is a valid setup and sounds fine
+FALSE, at least on Denon AVRs.
+This setup is [not available](https://manuals.denon.com/AVRX2700H/NA/EN/DRDZSYpvilxnds.php) .
+Also, it will sound bad since many sounds will be above & behind you, not above or above front.

 ## For Creators

 ### You need expensive hardware and Pro Tools to mix in Atmos